Ricette di Sicilia

 - 1

-Mix the flour with the egg yolk, sugar, melted butter, a pinch of salt and a splash of dry Marsala until you have a smooth, soft dough.
+Combine the flour with the egg yolk, sugar, melted butter, a pinch of salt, and a splash of dry Marsala until you have a smooth, soft dough.

 - 2

-Cover the dough with a cloth and let it rest for two hours.
+Cover the dough with a cloth and leave it to rest for two hours.

 - 3

-Sieve the ricotta and work it with a wooden spoon, incorporating the icing sugar until creamy.
+Sieve the ricotta and stir it with a wooden spoon, gradually folding in the icing sugar until creamy.

 - 4